cilium/cilium/Documentation/gettingstarted/proxylib.rst

 Note that in the above example, ingress policy is not enforced for the Cassandra server endpoint, so no data will flow through the
 Cassandra parser.
-A simple ''allow all'' L7 Cassandra policy can be used to send all data to the Cassandra server through the golang Cassandra parser.
+A simple ''allow all'' L7 Cassandra policy can be used to send all data to the Cassandra server through the
+Golang Cassandra parser.
 This policy has a single empty rule, which matches all requests.
 An allow all policy looks like:

 ::